 Butt pain.
 We’ve all had it at one time or another.
 Maybe you sat too long on a hard chair.
 Or maybe you fell on your rear end on the ice — or while playing sports or roller skating.
 Or maybe you were like me and got your hind end SPANKED on a fairly regular basis as a child.
 These are all causes of butt pain — but not the kind of butt pain that we will be discussing today.
 Today I want to address a few of the potential diagnoses in people who end up with debilitating buttock pain.

 - SCIATICA: Firstly, I want you to understand that SCIATICA is not so much a diagnosis as it is a symptom of an underlying problem.
-In the same way that it is not really helpful to go to the doctor with a headache, which he diagnoses as a “headache", it is not helpful to have a doctor tell you that your problem is Sciatica.
+In the same way that it is not really helpful to go to the doctor with a headache, which he then miraculously diagnoses as a “headache,” it is none too helpful to have a doctor tell you that your problem is Sciatica.
 There is always an underlying cause of Sciatica.
 Truth be known, there are lots of causes of Sciatica.
-If you pinch or irritate one of the nerves that comes from your low back / pelvis area, you could easily end up with Sciatica, as it’s a very common problem.
+Pinch or irritate one of the nerves that comes from your low back / pelvis area and you could easily end up with Sciatica, as it’s a very common problem.
 And one of the most common causes of Sciatica is……….